mcfreund/stroop-rsa/readme.md

-# RSA of color-word Stroop
+# A representational similarity analysis of cognitive control in color-word Stroop

 Repository for manuscript ......